HazemHany77/Data-analysis-projects/README.md

 ## 📌 About This Repository

-This repository contains a collection of data analysis projects covering economics, housing, used cars, healthcare, and customer behavior.
-Across these projects, I apply data cleaning, missing value treatment, feature engineering, exploratory data analysis, data visualization, and insight generation on real-world datasets.
+This repository contains a collection of data analysis projects using real-world datasets.
+It reflects my work in data cleaning, exploratory data analysis, feature engineering, visualization, and insight generation.

 ---